Dragonmystic707/exalted-reincarnated/docs/System/Sorcery_and_Necromancy.md

 them.
 They must first be **Initiated** into the mysteries of the world by creatures of power, or life-changing events.
-Their link to power becomes their guide through all three circles throughout their life--swapping tutors is unheard of.
+Their link to power becomes their guide through all three circles throughout their life—swapping tutors is unheard of.

-While it is almost always the case, the Master teaching and Initiating their pupil does not need to be of the Circle the student is being inducted into--they don’t even necessarily have to be a sorcerer themselves.
+While it is almost always the case, the Master teaching and Initiating their pupil does not need to be of the Circle the student is being inducted into—they don’t even necessarily have to be a sorcerer themselves.

 The First Circle Sorcery can be learned at Essence 0.
 While extremely